Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Topological recursion for generalised Kontsevich graphs

 \bd Let $k\geq 1$, $\underline{t}=\{t_1,\dots,t_k\}$, $I=\{\zeta_1,\dots,\zeta_n\}$ and $o\in \mathbb{P}^1$.
 The \emph{generalised recursion kernel} $K_k(\zeta_0;\underline{t})$ is:

 We also define:

-where $\mathcal{S}(\underline{t})$ is the set of partitions of $\underline{t}$; $\ell(\mu)$ is the length of the partition $\mu$; and the primed sum means that we exclude the cases where $(h_i,\#\mu_i+\#J_i)=(0,1)$ for some $i$. $\star$ \ed $\mathcal{R}^{(k)}W^{[r]}_{g,n}$ differs from $\mathcal{E}^{(k)}W^{[r]}_{g,n}$ (Definition \ref{def:tilde:E}) only by the primed sum. \\ For $\epsilon \neq 0$, the differentials $\omega^{[r],\epsilon}_{g,n}(\zeta_1,I)$ satisfy topological recursion, so by Theorem 5 of \cite{BoEy13}, they satisfy the so-called \emph{global topological recursion}:
+where $\mathcal{S}(\underline{t})$ is the set of partitions of $\underline{t}$; $\ell(\mu)$ is the length of the partition $\mu$, and the primed sum means that we exclude the cases where $(h_i,\#\mu_i+\#J_i)=(0,1)$ for some $i$. $\star$ \ed $\mathcal{R}^{(k)}W^{[r]}_{g,n}$ differs from $\mathcal{E}^{(k)}W^{[r]}_{g,n}$ (Definition \ref{def:tilde:E}) only by the primed sum. \\ For $\epsilon \neq 0$, the differentials $\omega^{[r],\epsilon}_{g,n}(\zeta_1,I)$ satisfy topological recursion, so by Theorem 5 of \cite{BoEy13}, they satisfy the so-called \emph{global topological recursion}:

-where $\Gamma_k(t)$ is the contour around the $k^{\textup{th}}$ ramification point. \\ With this result under our belt, we can deduce, following Section 3.5 of \cite{BoEy13}, that in the limit $\epsilon\to 0$, the correlation functions satisfy the same global recursion, which, expressed locally, is:
+where $\Gamma_k(t)$ is the contour around the $k^{\textup{th}}$ ramification point. \\ With this result under our belt, we can deduce that in the limit $\epsilon\to 0$, the correlation functions satisfy the same global recursion, which, expressed locally, is:

 \begin{thm} The correlation functions $W^{[r],0}_{g,n}(\zeta_1,I)$ satisfy the local recursion: